 All-Canadian royalty portfolio

-Altius' Prairies Royalties holds royalty interests in respect of potash produced by three potash mining companies, namely Potash Corporation of Saskatchewan (“PCS”), the Mosaic Company (“Mosaic”) and Agrium Inc (“Agrium”).
-The Potash royalties relate to more than 60% of Canada’s potash production and based upon published potash reserves by the respective operators the average mine life is over 70 years!
+Altius' Prairies Royalties holds royalty interests in respect of potash produced by Nutrien and the Mosaic Company.
+The Potash royalties relate to more than 60% of Canada’s potash production and based upon published potash reserves by the respective operators, mine lives are in the range of 35-70+ years.
 Potash is a fertilizer that is absolutely fundamental to the global food production chain and thus Altius views these royalties as "royalties on food".

-The Prairies Royalties potash royalties are subject to variations in both potash produced and potash price resulting in royalty revenues being exposed to the movement in potash prices.
+The Prairie Royalties potash royalties are subject to variations in both potash produced and potash price resulting in royalty revenues being exposed to the movement in potash prices.